 Yes, as long as you meet the requirements of one of the licenses in the copyright statement at the beginning of this book.
 You do not have to request special permission.
 We request that you share with the project some of the profits you make from sales of books, in consideration of all the work we have put into producing them.

-What’s new in LibreOffice 4.2?
+What’s new in LibreOffice 5.0?

-The LibreOffice 4.2 Release Notes (changes from version 4.1) are here: https://wiki.documentfoundation.org/ReleaseNotes/4.2.
+The LibreOffice 5.0 Release Notes are here: https://wiki.documentfoundation.org/ReleaseNotes/5.0

-You may also want to read the LibreOffice 4.1 Release Notes (changes from version 4.0) here: https://wiki.documentfoundation.org/ReleaseNotes/4.1.